-Offices of Outdoor Recreation Outdoor recreation currently accounts for 2.1% of the U.S. GDP and supports more than 5.2 million jobs-but this powerhouse sector of the economy has the potential to grow even larger when states focus on strategically growing the outdoor recreation economy in their state.
+Offices of Outdoor Recreation Outdoor recreation currently accounts for 2.2% of the U.S. GDP and supports more than 5 million jobs-but this powerhouse sector of the economy has the potential to grow even larger when states focus on strategically growing the outdoor recreation economy in their state.
 Offices of Outdoor Recreation (OREC) do just that by bolstering outdoor recreation business opportunities while helping to conserve and provide access to the iconic public lands that millions of Americans enjoy each year.
 OREC offices play a critical role in increasing outdoor recreation participation by working with local communities to improve infrastructure, coordinating recreation efforts statewide, and promoting the benefits of engaging in outdoor recreation among the citizens of their state.
-These offices have proven to be exceptionally effective at encouraging increased participation in outdoor recreation and that means a stronger economy.
+These offices have proven to be exceptionally effective at encouraging increased participation in outdoor recreation which leads to a stronger economy.

-States with OREC Offices or OREC Task Forces The RV Industry Association supports the creation of an Office of Outdoor Recreation in every state.
+Support the creation of an Office of Outdoor Recreation in every state.
+RV Dimensions

-RV Dimensions Maximum Length and Width for RVs RVs are built to be road-worthy and comply with applicable Federal Motor Vehicle Safety Standards (FMVSS), as well as the NFPA 1192 Standard for RVs or the ANSI A119.5 Standard for Park Model RVs.
+Maximum Length and Width for RVs RVs are built to be road-worthy and comply with applicable Federal Motor Vehicle Safety Standards (FMVSS), as well as the NFPA 1192 Standard for RVs or the ANSI A119.5 Standard for Park Model RVs.
 RVs have a special exception for "appurtenances" on the width of an RV, such as retracted side awnings or mirrors situated to provide a safe view for the driver along the sides of the RV.
 These federal exemptions have been adopted by almost every state.
 Universal laws of this type mean that manufacturers can build to the industry standard and they and consumers will comply with highway laws as they travel across the U.S. For several years, RVs have been built up to 45 feet long and 8.5 feet (102 inches) wide in travel mode, not including appurtenances (side-view mirrors, retracted awnings, or truck camper tie downs for example), in response to consumer demand for roomier RVs.
 These longer RVs have not had any impact on RV accident statistics, which continue to bear out the fact that RV owners are among the safest drivers on the road.

-The RV Industry Association supports a maximum length of 45 feet for a motorhome, a maximum allowable width of 102 inches plus up to six inches additional for appurtenances for all RVs, and a maximum RV combination length of 65 feet.
+Support a maximum length of 45 feet for a motorhome, a maximum allowable width of 102 inches plus up to six inches additional for appurtenances for all RVs, and a maximum RV combination length of at least 65 feet.

-RV Types, Terms, and Prices
+RV Types and Terms

 Motorized RVs

 Living quarters are accessible from the driver's area in one convenient unit.

 MOTORHOMES

 Class A Motorhomes

 Generally roomiest of all RVs.
 Luxurious amenities.
 Sleeps up to ten.

-Typically \$100,000 to \$140,000 new.
+Class B Motorhomes

+Commonly called van campers.
+Drives like the family van.
+Sleeps up to four.